PrintersForAnts/Boop/README.md

 # Boop

+Add nozzle probing to your [Printer For Ants](https://www.3dprintersforants.com).

 ![boop_beta-3_render](./beta_3/Images/def70163-3fc1-4d16-b291-b5826ff7d52b.png)

-Boop is a down-scaled version of the [Voron Tap](https://github.com/VoronDesign/Voron-Tap/) nozzle-based Z probe, optimized for  [Printers for Ants](https://3dprintersforants.com) that use V0-style toolheads.
+Boop is a down-scaled version of the [Voron Tap](https://github.com/VoronDesign/Voron-Tap/) nozzle-based Z probe, and has been carefully optimized for [Printers for Ants](https://3dprintersforants.com) that have front-facing MGN9 rails and rock Voron V0.2-style toolheads.

-Just like [Tap](https://github.com/VoronDesign/Voron-Tap/), with Boop, the entire toolhead moves to trigger an optical switch, which offers many advantages, including:
+Just like [Tap](https://github.com/VoronDesign/Voron-Tap/) - with Boop, the entire toolhead moves to trigger an optical switch, which offers many advantages, including:
-* **excellent precision** :~.0001mm in some cases - microstep-level!!!
+* **excellent precision**: sub .001mm in some cases - microstep-level!!!
-* **reliability**: an effectively infinite number of probing cycles
+* **excellent reliability**: an effectively infinite number of probing cycles
 * **software simplicity**: simplified macro configuration

-... and more noted on the Tap [README](https://github.com/VoronDesign/Voron-Tap/).
+... and more, as noted on the Tap [README](https://github.com/VoronDesign/Voron-Tap/).
 It's great.

 ## Version History

-**2023-01-08**: beta-1 release!  :tada:
-**2023-03-14**: beta-3 release!  :pie:
+**2023-03-14: beta-3 release by MasturMynd!** :pie:

+A new two-part, centered-sensor design brings major practical improvements:
+* **stronger**: more beef + two-part design + built-in strengthening slots
+* **easier to print**: reduced/simplified supports + uses standard Voron settings
+* **easier to evolve**: two-part design enables faster iteration and the potential for rear V0.2-style heatsets
+* **now supports Tap sensor boards!**

+**2023-02-08: beta-2 release by Yeri** - resolved some small interferences.
+Files on DoomCube Discord, if you need them.

+**2023-01-08: beta-1 release by Yeri!** :tada: proof that you can fit the Tap concept onto a much smaller printer, in a much tighter space.

 ## Requirements

 * Bed must be stable for high probing force
     * Not a fit for cantilevered-bed printers, including V0 and Tiny-M
-* Mounts to a front-facing MGN-9H X-axis rail
+* Front-facing MGN-9H X-axis rail
-* V0-style Toolhead
-    * V0.2-style mount: 2 holes in front, 1 in back
+* V0.2-style toolhead with 2 holes in front, 1 in back
     * Supports MiniSB
-    * V0.1-style mount: 2 holes in front
-        * ~~Support MiniAB, MinAS, and potentially others~~
-		* MiniAB, MiniAS and other toolheads based on the MiniAB mounting are no longer officially supported as of beta-3
 * 5/24V required at toolhead

+**NOTE**: As of beta-3, other toolheads based on the MiniAB mounting pattern are *not* officially supported, such as the MiniAB, MiniAS, and others.

 ## Instructions

-** CHECK THE STL DIRECTORIES FOR SPECIFIC INSTRUCTIONS **
+** CHECK THE STL DIRECTORIES FOR SPECIFIC INSTRUCTIONS! **

 Much of the [Voron Tap](https://github.com/VoronDesign/Voron-Tap/blob/main/Manual/Assembly_Manual_Tap.pdf) manual applies here; read through it first.

 In particular, note the section about adjusting the bed forwards.
-Boop adds ??? travel to front-facing carriages for Micron and Salad Fork.

 1. Update your `printer.cfg` as recommended in [Tap Klipper Instructions](https://github.com/VoronDesign/Voron-Tap/blob/main/config/tap_klipper_instructions.md)
 2. Home Z and test virtual Z endstop by lifting tool-head